Health and wellbeing at school

 At Selwyn Primary School, our commitment to keeping our children safe, and providing the best possible environment in which every child is cared for and able to learn and grow, underpins all our teaching and learning.

-Part of this commitment includes ensuring that we actively nuture our children's physical and mental health.
+Part of this commitment includes ensuring that we actively nurture our children's physical and mental health.
 To support this commitment, we:

-- Work with Place2Be, a leading children's mental health charity, which has an office at school.
+- Work with Place2Be, a leading children's mental health charity, which has a two day service at school.
 Children are able both to self-refer, and be referred by teachers.

 - Work with Newham's School Health team, which provides a number of emotional and physical well-being services to our children and their families.